2 Samuel 17

 Hushai is David's friend (verse 14 confirms this later).
 He has infiltrated Absalom's court as a spy, sent by David to "defeat the counsel of Ahithophel."
 Now he is called to give his opinion.
 He listens to Ahithophel's perfectly good plan - and he is about to reject it.

-Hushai appeals to what Absalom knows but Ahithophel has ignored: David is not weak.
-David is a warrior.
-He has spent his whole life in battle.
+Hushai appeals to what Absalom knows but Ahithophel has ignored: David is a warrior who has spent his whole life in battle.
 He will not be caught unprepared.

 9Behold, he is hid now in some pit, or in some other place: and it will come to pass, when some of them be overthrown at the first, that whosoever heareth it will say, There is a slaughter among the people that follow Absalom.
 10And he also that is valiant, whose heart is as the heart of a lion, shall utterly melt: for all Israel knoweth that thy father is a mighty man, and they which be with him are valiant men.

 11Therefore I counsel that all Israel be generally gathered unto thee, from Dan even to Beersheba, as the sand that is by the sea for multitude; and that thou go to battle in thine own person.
-Then will we light upon him in some place where he shall be found, and we will light upon him as the dew falleth on the ground: and of him and of all the men that are with him there shall not be left so much as one.
-12Moreover, if he be gotten into a city, then shall all Israel bring ropes to that city, and we will draw it into the river, until there be not one small stone found there.
+12So shall we come upon him in some place where he shall be found, and we will light upon him as the dew falleth on the ground: and of him and of all the men that are with him there shall not be left so much as one.

 Hushai's counter-counsel sounds even more appealing than Ahithophel's.
-Instead of a quick strike with twelve thousand men, Hushai suggests gathering "all Israel, from Dan to Beersheba," an enormous force that will be impossible for David to hide from.
+He suggests gathering "all Israel, from Dan to Beersheba," an enormous force that will be impossible for David to hide from.
 Absalom himself will lead the armies.
 The language is grandiose and flattering: Absalom at the head of all Israel, a force as countless as sand.
 And as for any city where David hides, they will destroy it stone by stone.
 It appeals to Absalom's vanity and his desire to be seen as the chosen leader of all Israel.

 Absalom chooses.
 The choice seems reasonable - Hushai's plan is thorough, it flatters the king, and it seems more complete than Ahithophel's quick strike.
 But the Bible tells us the real reason for the choice.